 Study B is a Monte-Carlo study.
 It shows that the protection criterion of systems operated in the RLS in the frequency band 15.4-15.7 GHz is exceeded less than 0.001% of the time, in all studied operational scenarios.

-[The current studies C show that sharing between non-safety AMS (using scenario of data networks above the clouds) and radiolocation systems is not feasible due to a high transmitted e.i.r.p. limit from the non-safety AMS resulting in a minimum separation distance of TBD km].
+The current studies C show that sharing between non-safety AMS (using scenario of data networks above the clouds) and radiolocation systems is not feasible due to a high transmitted e.i.r.p. limit from the non-safety AMS resulting in a minimum separation distance of 885 km.

 2/1.10/3.3.3 Aeronautical Radionavigation operating in the frequency band 15.4-15.7 GHz